JTL66/project/README.md

 # Plotting the data and analyzing the player.

 # need some imports

-# get dataset from stats.nba.com
+# extract dataset from basketball-reference.com
-#
+# clean the data and get the variables that I need
+# I choose some very typical players meanwhile they're my favorite NBA players and visualize their shot details.